Prolonged exposure to indoor damp can cause problems such as asthma and other respiratory issues.

 Damp in the home is where there is water in sufficient quantities to cause problems which may be unacceptable.
 Find out more about damp and how it occurs.

 There are a number of different types of damp which you can experience and it can often be hard to distinguish between them.
-Our expert services offer a free home survey to help you identify your damp issues and recommend the most effective treatment solutions.
+Our expert services offer a home survey to help you identify your damp issues and recommend the most effective treatment solutions.

 Rising damp – is when moisture from the ground travels upwards through the foundations and fabric of the building.